23 Dec The Truth About Chemical Peels

 How does a chemical peel work?

-As its name suggests, chemical peels make use of chemicals to cause controlled peeling of the skin, to remove the top layer of dead and dull skin, pigmentation, comedones and dirt.
+As its name suggests, chemical peels make use of exfoliating acids to cause controlled peeling of the skin, to remove the top layer of dead and dull skin, hyperpigmentation, comedones and dirt.
 The chemical peel also causes collagen remodelling in the skin on top of allowing the newer skin underneath to reach the surface.

 What are the types of chemical peels available?
 Are the results the same with each chemical peel?

-Different types of chemicals have different properties and one of the easiest way to classify chemical peels is according the depth of the skin that the chemical peel penetrates- superficial, medium and deep1.
-Of course, other factors such as the concentration of the chemical and duration that the chemical peel is left on the skin will also determine the depth of the peel.
+Different types of chemicals peels have different properties.
+One of the easiest way to understand this is to classify chemical peels is according the depth of the skin that the chemical peel reach- superficial, medium or deep1.
+Factors such as the concentration of the chemical and duration that the chemical peel is left on the skin will also determine the depth of the chemical peel’s reach.

 Superficial; medium and deep chemical peels and the depth of the skin that they act on.